Basking Shark vs. Megalodon

 Basking Sharks vs. Megalodon Sharks: Size

-Marine biologists estimate that megalodon sharks reached lengths of bout 33.5 feet, with the most massive achieving sizes of 58 feet long.
+Marine biologists estimate that megalodon sharks reached about 33.5 feet, with the largest achieving sizes of 58 feet long.
 Even more remarkable is that a small number of these creatures grew to 82 feet in length.
 Also, research estimates that the megalodon weighed between a massive 30 and 65 metric tons.
 Interestingly, female megalodon sharks were longer and heavier than their male counterparts.

 Basking Sharks vs. Megalodon Sharks: Behavior